 Writers, by definition, are people who string words together, and we’re not always particular about where we pen these sentences.
-In fact, I think this picture sums it up well.
+I think this picture sums it up well.

 But it’s Christmas again, and you’re struggling to come up with a gift for your writer.
 What if they are not inclined towards writing on walls or graffiti?
-What if you gave them a beautiful moleskin notebook last year?
-What if your writer has the perfect pen and writing surface?
+Didn’t you give them a beautiful moleskin notebook last year?
+Are they still using their favorite pen from college?

 Never fear, the Writers Christmas List is here.
-(Sorry, I just couldn’t help myself.)
+(I couldn’t help myself.)